co-operating-systems/solid-control/README.md

     * for Scala 3 on Sonatype [net/bblfish/crypto](https://oss.sonatype.org/content/repositories/snapshots/net/bblfish/crypto/)
     * todo: publish to maven central
 * [bblfish/rdf-model-js](https://github.com/bblfish/rdf.scala.js) Scala JS facade for RDF.js interfaces.
 This is published as artifact [rdf-model-js](https://oss.sonatype.org/content/repositories/snapshots/net/bblfish/rdf/rdf-model-js_sjs1_3/)
-* [bblfish/SolidCtrlApp](https://github.com/bblfish/SolidCtrlApp) client in browser Authentication libraries
+* [bblfish/SolidCtrlApp](https://github.com/bblfish/SolidCtrlApp) client in browser Authentication libraries.
+   * These are not yet published to sonatype or maven central

 Other repositories being contributed to:
-* [typelevel/bobcats](https://github.com/bblfish/bobcats) is a cryptographic library in Functional Scala(JS)
-  repository for Scala(JS) used by our implementation of IETF's "Signing HTTP Messages".
+* [bblfish/bobcats](https://github.com/bblfish/bobcats) is a cryptographic library in Functional Scala(JS) that has forked the typelevel bobcats cryptographic repository.
+It is used by our implementation of IETF's "Signing HTTP Messages".
 Artifacts are published in
     * for scala 2.12, 2.13, 3 on Sonatype in [net/bblfish/crypto](https://oss.sonatype.org/content/repositories/snapshots/net/bblfish/crypto/)
     * maven central (todo)